ibm-cloud-docs/Cloudant/faqs/authenticating-faq.md

 {{site.data.keyword.cloud_notm}} IAM

-- Centrally-managed access management across {{site.data.keyword.cloud_notm}}.
+- Centrally managed access management across {{site.data.keyword.cloud_notm}}.
-- Allows a user or service to access many different resources by using the same set of credentials (for example, same username/password or IAM API key).
+- Allows a user or service to access many different resources by using the same set of credentials (for example, same username and password or IAM API key).
 - IAM API keys can be granted access to account management functions, like creating new databases.

 {{site.data.keyword.cloudant_short_notm}} Legacy

 - Unique to {{site.data.keyword.cloudant_short_notm}}.
 - Access to each service instance requires its own set of credentials.
-- Uses HTTP basic authentication with credentials that are not bound to an individual user or service.
+- Uses HTTP basic authentication with credentials that aren't bound to an individual user or service.
-- {{site.data.keyword.cloudant_short_notm}} API keys can only be granted permissions at the database level.
+- {{site.data.keyword.cloudant_short_notm}} API keys can be granted permissions only at the database level.

 ## Why must I use the *Use only IAM* mode?
 {: #use-legacy-or-iam}
 {: faq}

-We recommend that you use the *Use only IAM* mode.
-This mode means that only IAM credentials are provided via service binding and credential generation.
+We recommend you use the *Use only IAM* mode.
+This mode means only IAM credentials are provided via service binding and credential generation.
 The advantages for using {{site.data.keyword.cloud_notm}} IAM include the management of access to {{site.data.keyword.cloudant_short_notm}} with {{site.data.keyword.cloud_notm}}'s standard tooling, and credentials that can be easily revoked and rotated when you use {{site.data.keyword.cloud_notm}} IAM.

 For more information about the advantages and disadvantages between these modes, see [Advantages and disadvantages of the two access control mechanisms](/docs/services/Cloudant?topic=cloudant-ibm-cloud-identity-and-access-management-iam-#advantages-and-disadvantages-of-the-two-access-control-mechanisms).

-## How can I provision an instance by using the command line?
+## How can I create an instance by using the command line?
-{: #provision-iam-command-line}
+{: #create-iam-command-line}
 {: faq}

-When you provision a new {{site.data.keyword.cloudant_short_notm}} instance from the command line, you must include the `ibmcloud` tool by using the `-p` parameter.
+When you create a new {{site.data.keyword.cloudant_short_notm}} instance from the command line, you must include the `ibmcloud` tool by using the `-p` parameter.
 This parameter enables or disables legacy credentials for an account by passing the option in JSON format.
 The option is called `legacyCredentials`.

-To provision an instance as *Use only IAM*, run the following command:
+To create an instance as *Use only IAM*, run the following command:

 ```sh
 ibmcloud resource service-instance-create  "Instance Name" \